Caves to visit in the Dordogne

-Due to the number of rivers and the local geology it’s no surprise that the Dordogne has some magnificent cave complexes.
+Due to the number of rivers and the local geology it’s no surprise that the Dordogne has some magnificent cave complexes which are open to visit.
 You will find two different types: “Gouffres” are underground caves, whilst “Grottes” are usually accessed from a rock face.

 Most offer traditional stalagmite/stalactite formations, although some are famous for their ancient cave paintings.
 The Gouffres de Padirac and Proumeyssac are our favourites.